kstojanovski/software-design-pattern/behavioral-patterns.md

 ### State

 The state pattern is a design pattern that allows an object to completely change its behaviour depending upon its current internal state. <br>
-By substituting classes within a defined context, the state object appears to change its type at run-time.<br><br>
+By substituting classes within a defined context, the state object appears to change its type at run-time.
 #### Structure
 * ContextClass(has State)<br>
 * IState (has method defined which behave differently in the implemnetations)<br>